 Power BI Monitoring for Azure SQL

+Azure sql monitoring is rarely a standalone problem — it sits in the chain of pipelines, jobs, and refreshes that feed Power BI dashboards.
 Azure SQL is one of the most common data sources for Power BI.
 Refresh failures from Azure SQL range from expired credentials and firewall changes to query timeouts and database pauses (for serverless tiers).
 MetricSign tracks refresh health for every Azure SQL-sourced dataset and helps you understand exactly what failed and why.

 What you can monitor